freedev/solrcloud-zookeeper-kubernetes/README.md

 As you can imagine, this is an example of the returned output, there is the ip address and the port for `solr-service` and `zookeeper-service`.
 So you'll find the SorlCloud cluster at: http://192.168.64.5:32080

+### Google Cloud quick start

+First set default compute/region and compute/zone where create your Kubernetes cluster, for example:

+    gcloud config set compute/region europe-west4

+    gcloud config set compute/zone europe-west4-b

+I've choosen `europe-west4` because is near to me, in your case may be better if you a region/zone near you.

+Then create the cluster `cluster-solr`

+    gcloud container clusters create cluster-solr --num-nodes 1 --machine-type n1-standard-4 --disk-size=50 --scopes storage-rw,compute-rw

+Once your Google Cloud Kubernetes cluster is started you need to prepare the environment to deploy Solr and Zookeeper.
+Because both Solr and Zookeeper need a place (PersistentVolume) where store their data, so we create two 50GB disks:

+    gcloud compute disks create --size 50 --type pd-standard  pd-disk-zookeeper

+    gcloud compute disks create --size 50 --type pd-standard  pd-disk-solr

 ### Introduction to Stateful application in Kubernetes